Bathalapalli-SaiRangaPavan/Exemplary-References/README.md

-# Self-Assignment-
-This repository contains self-evaluations of different topics.
+This repository contains a variety of scripts related to cloud management, DevOps practices, Site Reliability Engineering (SRE), and scripting tasks.